conperience/lucille/README.md

     ...
 }

-// check if request URI matches a specified regular expression
+// check if request URI begins with a specified value
 // - example request uri: /articles/my-first-article/view.xml
 if ($request->getUri()->beginsWith( new Uri('/articles/') ) {
     ...